 Today we already make it very easy for you to ensure that you have updated and correct information on the people that you engage with as a church with a full integration of data between our Forms solution and our people database.
 It is key to have the correct data and making sure it is updated.
 Having the wrong data on people goes against GDPR and good practice

 A key principle of the GDPR is to make it easy for a person to understand what they have given consent to.
-Today, you are already able to log any type of consent manually in ChurchDesk on a contact by using our custom fields.
-We also offer a consent template in our ChurchDesk Forms solution.
-However, we will soon make it easy to implement a way to store a more specified consent.
+We've made it easy to implement a way to store and use the necessary consent types and easily drag/drop the into a form.

 Need help or advice?